 Even if your trip to the car dealership leaves you unsuccessful, don’t be disheartened - you can try and save money elsewhere.
-You could try and get extras such as a maintenance package, better trim, or a higher mileage limit.
+You could try and get car lease extras at a lower price, like a lease car maintenance package.

 Can I negotiate more if I buy outright?

-Car dealerships make money of the finance - this is why used cars make big dealerships so much money, despite the price of the car being low.
+Car dealerships make money off the finance - this is why used cars make big dealerships so much money, despite the price of the car being low.

 So even if you’ve got the cash to buy a brand new SUV outright, your negotiation wiggle room remains the same with a lease.